Joe Fields (safety): Post-Athletic Career

 Fields returned to his alma mater in 2010 as an academic graduate assistant.
 The next year, Fields was promoted to academic coordinator, working with the Orange football team.
 In 2012, Fields transitioned to work with the Orange men's basketball team.
 In 2017, Fields was named Associate AD for Academic Services at Texas A&M. Fields was promoted to Senior Associate AD for Student-Athlete Services at Texas A&M in March 2020.

+In 2025, Fields was named athletic director at New Mexico State University.